 Each serving also contains 50% (DV) of vitamins and minerals from broccoli, kale, spirulina, and strawberries.

 - Plus, 25% DV fiber, 1.5 grams omega-3s, probiotics, and antioxidants – and, that’s a whole lot of nutrients!

 The entire product is vegan and non-GMO verified.
-With low glycemic index, it is gluten-, soy-, whey-, and dairy-free.
+With a low glycemic index, it is gluten-free, soy-free, whey-free, and dairy-free.